apache/trafficserver/doc/admin-guide/files/records.config.en.rst

    and active requests that |TS| can handle at any given instant.
 The delta between `proxy.config.net.max_connections_in` and `proxy.config.net.max_requests_in` is the amount of maximum idle (keepalive) connections |TS| will maintain.
+   If this is set to 0, the throttling logic is disabled.

 .. ts:cv:: CONFIG proxy.config.net.max_requests_in INT 0